YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Driving does not damage grafts by vibration alone in a normal car.
 The grafts are more likely to be disturbed by direct contact, rubbing, scratching, impact, or careless movements while getting in and out of the vehicle.
 If you bump the recipient area against the car frame in the first days, treat it seriously, especially if there is bleeding or an open spot.

-The article about what to do if you bumped your head after a hair transplant explains how I judge that situation.
+If the recipient area hits the car frame, treat it like the separate situation explained in bumped your head after a hair transplant.
 With driving, the best protection is prevention.
 Move slower than usual, ask for help with bags, and do not rush into a low car while distracted.

 A clinic’s instruction about driving should match the operation and the patient, not only a generic aftercare sheet.
 I would expect the clinic to ask whether you are travelling alone, how far you need to go, what medication you received, whether you feel sleepy, and whether a transfer is arranged.

-Driving advice is also part of judging surgeon-led care.
+Driving advice is also part of judging a surgeon-led procedure.
 A clinic that plans the hairline but ignores the first trip home has not finished the practical plan.
-Recovery should be discussed before surgery day, especially for international patients who need transport, hotel recovery, and a return route.
+Recovery planning belongs before surgery day, especially for international patients who need transport, hotel recovery, and a return route.

 Some clinics make the answer sound too easy because easy answers help sell surgery.
 A serious answer usually has conditions.
 What medication will be used?
 How long is the session?
 Who checks the patient before leaving?
 How far is the hotel or home?
-The patient should hear a plan, not only a one-word answer.
+You need a plan, not only a one word answer.

 Arrange transport from the clinic before the operation.
 Do not leave this decision until you are tired after surgery.
 Know who is driving, where the car will stop, how you will enter without bumping your head, and whether you need help with luggage.
 If you are travelling alone, confirm the clinic transfer and hotel route in writing.